-She was a technic like himself, of course; he would never have let a common on his boat, since a few machines were, in effect, a sizable crew.
-Her rank was higher than his, so high that no one in her family worked productively-whereas Maclaren was one of the few in his who did not.
-She was of a carefully selected mutant Burmese strain, with amber skin, exquisite small features, and greenish-blond hair.
+She was a technic like himself, of course: he would never have let a common on his boat, since a few machines were, in effect, a sizable crew.
+Her rank was higher than his, so high that no one in her family worked productively-whereas Mac-laren was one of the few in his who did not.
+She was of care-fully selected mutant Burmese strain, with amber skin, exqui-site small features, and greenish-blond hair.
 Maclaren had been angling for weeks to get her alone like this.
-Not that General Feng, her drug-torpid null of a guardian, cared what scandal she made, flying about the planet without so much as an amazon for chaperone.
-But she was more a creature of the Citadel and its hectic lights than of the sunset ocean.
+Not that General Feng, her drug-torpid null of a guardian, cared how much scandal she made, flying about the planet without so much as an amazon for chaperone.
+But she was more a crea-ture of the Citadel and its hectic lights than of the sunset ocean.